Frederisk/ZeroV/README.md

 ## Key Features

-- **VOEZ-Style Dynamic Lane Gameplay**: Recreating and continuously improving the core VOEZ mechanics, including dynamically changing lanes and mutiple note types.
+- **VOEZ-Style Dynamic Lane Gameplay**: Recreating and continuously improving the core VOEZ mechanics, including dynamically changing lanes and multiple note types.
 - **Support for Custom Music and Beatmaps**: A core functionality.
 Allow players to import their own music and beatmaps for gameplay.
 - **Open-Source and Based on osu!framework**: The entire project code is open-source, built upon the osu!framework, providing a solid foundation for rhythm game development.
 - **Early Playable Build**: The project is currently in the early stages of development, but it already has basic game functionality and can load beatmaps for gameplay.

-## Prohect Status & Notes
+## Project Status & Notes

 This project is currently in **Early Development** phase.